solo-system/solo-system.github.io/downloads.md

-[`solo`](http://www.github.com/solo-system/solo) sets up the Raspberry Pi to host the audio recorder software [`amon`](http://www.github.com/solo-system/solo-system.github.io), and the documentation for this very website is in the third repository called [`solo-system.github.io`](http://www.github.com/solo-system/solo-system.github.io)
+[`solo`](http://www.github.com/solo-system/solo) sets up the Raspberry Pi to host the audio recorder software [`amon`](http://www.github.com/solo-system/solo-system.github.io), and the documentation for this website is in the third repository called [`solo-system.github.io`](http://www.github.com/solo-system/solo-system.github.io)